List of retired Pacific typhoon names: History

-In December 1995, the Hong Kong Observatory (HKO) proposed that the ESCAP/WMO's Typhoon Committee should be the body that named tropical cyclones over the Western Pacific Ocean and the South China Sea, which they hoped would lead to the names being standardised over the region.
-In response the committee noted that the implementation of the proposal would be a long process and that it would need to collaborate with other bodies, while it urged its members to consider the proposal ahead of discussions during forthcoming sessions.
-The Typhoon Committee revisited the proposal at its 30th session in November 1997, where it was suggested that the usage of Asian names over the region would enhance people's alertness to an approaching tropical cyclone and make warnings more effective.
-As a result, they decided to endorse the proposal, before instructing its training and research coordination group to work out the details of the scheme in order to present a list of names for approval at the next session of the committee.
-The group met during August 1998 and decided that each of the fourteen committee members including the United States and the Philippines would submit ten names each, which would be used in alphabetical order, by the English name of the country.
-It was also decided that the names would consist of no more than nine characters, be easy to pronounce, have no negative implications and should not cause any difficulties for any contributor or be the name of a commercial brand.
+In October 1995, the JTWC announced that it would introduce a new list of names in January 1996, drawn from an American baby book, rather than using regional names, to avoid tensions between countries.
+Later that year, the Hong Kong Observatory (HKO) proposed that the ESCAP/WMO's Typhoon Committee should be the body to name tropical cyclones over the basin, which it hoped would lead to the names being standardised over the region.
+In response, the Committee noted that the implementation of the proposal would be a long process and that it would need to collaborate with other bodies, while it urged its members to consider the proposal ahead of discussions during forthcoming sessions.
+In November 1997, the Committee revisited the proposal where it was suggested that the usage of Asian names over the region would make warnings more effective by enhancing people's alertness to an approaching tropical cyclone.
+As a result, it decided to endorse the proposal before instructing a task force to work out the details of the scheme and present a list of names for approval at the next session of the Committee.
+The task force met during August 1998 and decided that each of the fourteen Committee members, including the United States and the Philippines, would submit ten names, which would then be used in alphabetical order based on the English alphabetical order of the contributing members name.
+It was also decided that the names would consist of no more than nine characters, be easy to pronounce, have no negative implications and not cause any difficulties for any contributor or be the name of a commercial brand.
 In the interests of harmony and cooperation, it was decided that any name proposed should have the support of all contributors and that a single objection would be sufficient to veto a proposed name.
-A list of 140 names was subsequently drawn up and submitted to the Typhoon Committee's 31st session, where after a lengthy discussion the naming list was approved.
+A list of 140 names was subsequently drawn up and submitted to the Typhoon Committee's 31st session, where the naming list was approved.